PlanningYour San Francisco City Hall Wedding Made Easy

 There are two types of ceremonies at San Francisco City Hall: civil ceremonies and private ceremonies.
 Civil/public ceremonies are by far the most popular.
 So if you’re eyeing a date more than 90 days beforehand, set a reminder for yourself exactly 90 days before that date so you can snag your ideal time slot.

 Public civil ceremonies are on the second floor of the beautiful Rotunda, at the top of the grand staircase.
-Since public civil ceremonies are only six minutes long, SF City Hall schedules up to three couples in every 30 minutes slot.
-It is very likely that you will be with other couples during your time.
+Since public civil ceremonies are only six minutes long, SF City Hall schedules up to three two (decreased to two due to pandemic) couples in every 30 minute slot.
+It is very likely that you will be with another couple during your reserved time.
 Honestly, the abundance of love and excitement that surrounds everyone leads to a genuinely fun experience.
 Plus, officiants are experts at keeping things moving without rushing.

 Only six guests are permitted to attend civil ceremonies.
 This is due to space and the number of couples who book at the same time.
 It’s common to see excited couples and their guests waiting their turn along the edges of the Rotunda’s second floor, along with tourists roaming through the building.

 When you arrive the day of your wedding ceremony, you must check in to the Information Desk in Room 168 in San Francisco City Hall.
 Arrive at least ten minutes before your appointment.
 We recommend getting there much earlier.
 Traffic and parking often cause delays, so give yourselves lots of time.
 You couldn’t ask for a better location in which to spend extra time!